 The magnetic ground state is where the magnetic energy of the system is minimized.
-Therefore, the ground state magnetic structure must be determined by the magnetic Hamil(a) ferromagnetism tonian that describes the energy of the system.
+Therefore, the ground state magnetic structure must be determined by the magnetic Hamiltonian that describes the energy of the system.
 The simplest yet useful form of magnetic Hamiltonian may be written as below: